ermias111/ecommerce-api/client/README.md

 ## startup

+run the following commands on your terminal

-run docker-compose up --build to build the services
+    docker-compose up --build (to build the services)

-run docker-compose up to run the project
+    docker-compose up (to run the project)

 then browse to http://localhost:5000/explorer/#/ to access the api